danielr-tech/EarthquakeProject/en/step_1.md

 ---

 + How to use Free-Form Input
++ How to identify an entity
++ How to identify a date object
 + How to extract data using entities and date objects
++ How to identify an association
 + How to extract values from an association
 + How to plot a bubble chart